xt99/jQuery-Validation-Engine/README.md

 Limitations
 ---

-* We don't support <select multiple="true"/> fields on purpose.
+* We don't support 'select multiple="true"' fields on purpose.
 These fields do not ease UI experiece and should be avoided at all costs.
 There are much better ways to let a user select from a list of options.

 License